 Or, why it’s important to listen to Scripture and not import our own ideas into the text.
 The first rule in interpreting any text, ancient or contemporary, is listen to the author and learn what is being communicated.
 Enjoy this short video, then check out this post, “Interpreting the Bible,

 “For all have sinned and fall short of the glory of God.”
 Romans 3:23 With these words the Apostle Paul succinctly and poignantly “sums up the human tragedy” and his argument set out in Romans 1:18-3:20 (Morris, Romans, p 176).
 Sin levels the playing field.
 Sin is the common ground

 How do you resolve conflict?
 How does your church resolve conflict?
 Often those in the crosshairs or with their finger on the trigger just do a 180, pick up, and go elsewhere.
 It’s far easier to walk away or leave a church than face the emotionally-charged task of resolution.
 And,

 Having taught a class on suffering and evil recently, I’m always looking to expand my knowledge on topics that I will likely teach again.
-When I learned Michael Gorman recommended Laura Reece Hogan’s book, I Live, No Longer I: Paul’s Spirituality of Suffering, Transformation, and Joy, I quickly requested a review copy from the
+When I learned Michael Gorman recommended Laura Reece Hogan’s, I Live, No Longer I: Paul’s Spirituality of Suffering, Transformation, and Joy, I requested a review copy from the publisher.
+The

 I am the true vine, and my Father is the gardener.
 He cuts off every branch in me that bears no fruit, while every branch that does bear fruit he prunes so that it will be even more fruitful.
 You are already clean because of the word I have spoken